 --Exposure Details for a Kodak Brownie Hawkeye*--

 This article is designed for the person who needs more information about how to actually capture images using the Kodak Brownie Hawkeye camera.
 There are many articles on the web adequately describing how to evaluate a Hawkeye.
 How to clean a Hawkeye.
 How to repair a Hawkeye.
 Because of this I cover none of those topics on this article.
-Instead, the information provided is intended to solely assist the new user of the Hawkeye my method to accomplish what is the intended purpose of any camera, to capture images.
+Instead, the information provided is intended solely to assist the new shooter of the Hawkeye.
+My method to accomplish what is for the intended purpose of any camera, to capture images.

 Image 2 (Hawkeye Camera Used For Testing)